Both glass break detectors and motion sensors are great additions to a home that is protected by door and window sensors.

 Whereas door and window sensors protect the door or window from being forced open, glass break detectors protect against someone physically breaking the glass and climbing into your house.

-If your home has big windows, sliding doors, or doors with decorative panes of glass, these detectors are a great way to make your home defense system more robust.
-Check out our video on installation best practicesto learn more about how they work.
+If your home has big windows, sliding doors, or doors with nearby glass panels around it, these detectors are a great way to make your home defense system more robust.

 Motion sensors are considered interior protection.
-While door, window, and glass break detectors protect against an intruder coming through a perimeter point, a motion sensor does not care how the intruder got in.
+While door, window, and glass break detectors protect against an intruder coming through a perimeter point, a motion sensor detects intruders regardless of how they got in.

 As long as the intruder walks into a room that’s protected by a motion sensor, an alarm is activated.
 It is always recommended to have both perimeter and interior protection when upgrading your property with home defense in mind.